rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Parallel Paradigms

-How to achieve a parallel computation is roughly divided into two camps: one is "data parallel" and the other is "message passing".
-MPI (Message Passing Interface, the parallelization method we use in our lessons) obviously belongs to the second camp.
-"OpenMP" belongs to the first.
+How to achieve a parallel computation is roughly divided into two camps.
+- One is "data parallel" and the other is "message passing".
+- MPI (Message Passing Interface) obviously belongs to the second camp.
+- "OpenMP" is based on "data parallelism"

+##### Message passing vs data parallelism

-In the message passing paradigm, each CPU (or core) runs an independent program.
-Parallelism is achieved by receiving data which it doesn't have, and sending data which it has.
-In the data parallel paradigm, there are many different data and the same operations (instructions in assembly language) are performed on these data at the same time.
-Parallelism is achieved by how many different data a single operation can act on.
+- In the message passing paradigm, each CPU (or core) runs an independent program.
+- Parallelism is achieved by receiving data which it doesn't have, and sending data which it has.

+- In the data parallel paradigm, there are many different data and the same operations (instructions in assembly language) are performed on these data at the same time.
+- Parallelism is achieved by how many different data a single operation can act on.

 This division is mainly due to historical development of parallel architectures: one follows from shared memory architecture like SMP (Shared Memory Processor) and the other from distributed computer architecture.
 A familiar example of the shared memory architecture is GPU (or multi-core CPU) architecture and a familiar example of the distributed computing architecture is a cluster computer.
 Which architecture is more useful depends on what kind of problems you have.
 Sometimes, one has to use both!

 Consider a simple loop which can be sped up if we have many CPUs (or cores) for illustration: